Preparing for Your Hike Starts with Snacks

 I spent fourteen plus weeks preparing by training on various trails in the greater Phoenix area, including most Tuesday hikes with the Trilogy Hikers Club.
 I also added ancillary training which included stair climbing, squats, and lunges.
 I’ve attached my training schedule as a reference.
-Additionally, I did lots of research on proper equipment, nutrition, and hydration.
+Additionally, I did lots of research on proper equipment, nutrition (the ideal snacks for a hiking trip), and hydration.
 You’ll read later about how this paid off.

 We began our hike on a Sunday with a plan to cover the entire trail in one day.
 Now walking twenty-four to twenty-six miles in a single day means we had to begin our trek fairly early in the morning, around 5:30 am.
 We positioned ourselves on the north ridge of the canyon traveling south on the North Kaibab Trail.

 The temperature on the North Rim that morning was decently cold, about 42 degrees Fahrenheit.
 However, we knew as the day progressed the temperature would steadily warm.
-What does this mean when it comes to wardrobe?
-Learn to love your layers! - It is critically important to be able to readily layer, shed, and re-layer throughout the duration of your hike.
+What does this mean when it comes to the wardrobe?
+Learn to love your layers!—it is critically important to be able to readily layer, shed, and re-layer throughout the duration of your hike.

 With no food and only a 24oz bottle of water between the two of them, they were “bonking” (running out of steam).
 The next time I saw them, we were stopped at a location called the 3 Mile House; they were in pretty bad shape.
 I gave them a tab of GUE (electrolytes and vitamins), some salt tablets, and some fruitcake bites for energy.
 When I left the camp, they were still recovering before attempting the second part of their accent.
 I never saw them again after that.
 However, I’m am most confident they made it out of the canyon.
 I mean, there were no fatalities reported that day!

-Now when it came to nutrition, I was sufficiently prepared with a well-stocked supply of electrolytes, tuna packs, peanut butter, jerky, fruitcake, nut, apples, as well as energy gels and chews.
+Now when it came to nutrition, I was sufficiently prepared with a well-stocked supply of electrolytes, tuna packs, peanut butter, jerky, fruitcake, nut, apples, as well as energy gels and chews - all great snacks for a hiking trip.
 I stopped to snack about every forty-five minutes or so and drank continuously from my 100oz Camelbak pack.